Alessandro-Tofani-GIT/formazione_sou/step8/Example4-5./README.md

-Il seguente script ha come obiettivo quello di printare i primi 3 parametri e ildecimo.Lo script stamperebbe riga per riga il valore dei parametri messi a condizione che ci siano 10 parametri.Nel caso che non gli si dia alcun parametro o che i paramatri inseriti siano meno di 10, viene stampato: "This script needs at least $MINPARAMS command-line arguments!".
+# Positional Parameters

+## Description

+The purpose of the following script is to print the first three parameters and the tenth one.
+The script will print the value of each of these parameters line by line, provided that there are at least 10 parameters.

+If no parameters are given, or if fewer than 10 parameters are provided, it prints:
+"This script needs at least $MINPARAMS command-line arguments!".